 But there are also negative easements.

-These allow the easement holder to prevent the owner of the servient estate from using the property in a specific way (such as building within a specified area).
+These allow the easement holder to prevent the owner of the servient estate from using the property in a specific way (such as a conservation easement).

 3. How do you know if there are easements on a property?

 Because easements don’t have to be written into the deed to exist, you may be wondering how you’d know if there were easements on land you were going to buy.